aws/aws-ec2-instance-connect-config/README.md

 ### eic_harvest_host_keys

 The host key harvesting script has to run similar logic to eic_curl_authorized_keys to get some basic information from Instance Metadata Service about the instance itself.
-It then reads the ssh host keys on the machine, then creates and signs an AWS Signature Version 4 Request to
+It then reads the ssh host keys on the machine, then creates and signs an AWS Signature Version 4 POST request which is sent to our service at `https://ec2-instance-connect.${region}.${domain}/PutEC2HostKeys/` with the host keys in the payload.

 ## Unit Testing